 These two islands offer a a tranquil holiday of pure isolation out of season, but during the summer season of May through to September, an influx of visitors make the journey to the islands for the shimmering, pure white shores; vivid jewel-toned seas and scorching temperatures.
 However, it is only during the heights of the season in July and August that these islands get crowded – visit outside these times if you really want to experience a quieter version of paradise.

-Just 3 kilometres wide and 12 kilometres long,
+Just 3 kilometres (about 2 miles) wide and 12 kilometres (about 7 miles) long,

 Lampedusa may be small in size but it more than makes up for its stature in charm.
 The natural beauty of this island is famous throughout Sicily and Italy alike – the soft, white sands and azure waters would not look out of place in the Caribbean.
 Swimming, sunbathing and exploring gentle nature trails are the key activities on beautiful Lampedusa.